-🌟 Tutorial: Understanding systemd
+🌟 Tutorial: Understanding systemd and systemctl

 📚 Outline